Sums of even powers of k-regulous functions: Preliminaries

 \end{proof} \end{prop}

 Consequently, the ring $\RR^k(U)$ is a ring of $k$-regulous functions on an affine $k$-regulous variety.
-Let us introduce one more topological notion.

-\begin{df} Let $X \subset \R^n$ be a subset of $\R^n$.
-We say that $X$ is of pure dimension $l$ if for every open $U\subset \R^n$ in the Euclidean topology, the intersection $U\cap X$ is either empty or contains a subset homeomorphic to $\R^l$.

-\end{df} The notion of pure dimensional $k$-regulous affine varieties is analogous to the notion of central real algebraic varieties.
-Recall that a real algebraic set $V$ is central if it is equal to the closure in the Euclidean topology of the set of regular points.
-In particular, the class of $k$-regulous pure dimensional affine varieties strictly contains the class of irreducible central algebraic sets, as well as irreducible nonsingular real algebraic sets.
-Below, we give some examples of $k$-regulous affine varieties. \begin{ex} Consider the real algebraic set $X$ given by $\{y^2-x^{3+k}+x^2 \} \subset \R^2$.
-Then there is a decomposition $X=Y\cup W$ where $Y$ is the origin and $W$ is the 1 dimensional component.
-In this case $X$ is reducible as a $k$-regulous set and the 1-dimensional part $W$ is an irreducible $k$-regulous set (cf. \cite[Theor\'{e}me 6.13]{4xfr}).
-Hence, $W$ is a $k$-regulous affine variety of pure dimension 1.
-Additionally, $W$ is the zero set of a $k$-regulous function $f= 1 - \frac{x^{3+k}}{x^2+y^2}$. \end{ex}
+Below, we give some examples of the $k$-regulous sets. \begin{ex} Consider the real algebraic set $X=\Z(y^2-x^{3+k}+x^2) \subset \R^2$. $X$ is then reducible as a $k$-regulous set.
+Indeed, there is a decomposition $X=Y\cup W$, where $Y$ is the origin, and $W$ is the union of the 1-dimensional connected components with respect to the Euclidean topology. $W$ is then a zero set of a $k$-regulous function $f= 1 - \frac{x^{3+k}}{x^2+y^2}$.
+Additionally, depending on the parity of $k$, $W$ consists of either one or two curves \end{ex}

-\begin{ex} Take the real algebraic set $X $ given by the equation $zx^2=y^2$, the Whitney umbrella. $X$ is in irreducible real algebraic set as well as an irreducible $k$-regulous set (cf. \cite[Exemples 6.12]{4xfr}).
-However, $X$ is not of pure dimension 2, since it has a 1-dimensional "handle" sticking out of its 2-dimensional part.
+\begin{ex} Take the real algebraic set $X=\Z(zx^2-y^2)\subset \R^3$, known as the Whitney umbrella. $X$ is an irreducible real algebraic set as well as an irreducible $k$-regulous set (cf. \cite[Exemples 6.12]{4xfr}).
+Note that $X$ has dimension 2, and has a 1-dimensional "handle" sticking out of its 2-dimensional part.

-\end{ex} We finish this Section with one more definition.
-Let $A$ be a ring. \begin{df} Define $p_{2d}(A)$ to be the least positive integer $g$ such that any sum of $2d$th powers of elements of $A$ can be expressed as a sum of $g$ $2d$th powers elements of $A$.
-If such number does not exist, we put $p_{2d}(A)=\infty$.